 Where is the Philadelphia School of Psychoanalysis located?

-PSP is located at 313 S. 16th Street in Center City, Philadelphia (16th Street between Pine and Spruce Streets).
+While our classes are hosted online, PSP’s building is located at 313 S. 16th Street in Center City, Philadelphia (16th Street between Pine and Spruce Streets).
 PSP is convenient to all major highways (just blocks from the Schuylkill and Vine Street Expressways) and is convenient to public transportation including SEPTA Regional Rail lines (Suburban Station, 16th and John F. Kennedy Boulevard), PATCO Hi-Speed Line (16th and Locust Streets), Broad Street Subway (Walnut-Locust), Market Frankford Elevated Line and Subway Surface Lines (15th and Market) and Amtrak (transfer to Septa to Suburban Station).

 Click here for a map.